anmolsah/anmolsah/README.md

 ## 🌱 Current Focus

 I'm actively working on several projects using the MERN (MongoDB, Express, React, Node.js) stack to further develop my full-stack capabilities.
+I'm also exploring React Native to expand my mobile development skills and diving deeper into problem-solving to sharpen my algorithms and data structures knowledge.
+It's all about growing as a well-rounded developer and staying on top of the latest tech trends! 🚀

-## 🎨 Fun Fact
+## 🎉 Fun Fact

-I love to explore new technology in my free time and read articles on new technology.
-I also code in my free time!
+- I once built a web app to track my hamster’s running habits (using React, Node.js, and MongoDB) — turns out, he’s a full-stack developer too...
+He only runs in circles, but hey, at least he’s consistent! 🐹💨💻

 <!--